PowerShell/DscResources/GettingStartedWithGitHub.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-To fix this we need to manually open the file in a editor of your choosing and find the conflict.
+To fix this you need to manually open the file in an editor of your choosing and find the conflict.
 You find the conflict by searching for seven equals sign: `=======`.
 Below is an example of how it could look like.

 ```